ouya/docs/controllers.md

 boolean buttonPressed = c.getButton(OuyaController.BUTTON_O);
 ```

-With this, you can focus on making a great game and not with input handling.
+With this, you can focus on making a great game instead of on input handling.